 Effective business processes and financial management.

-As CEO, I report to the TalkLink Trust Board and must ensure that TalkLink operates in accordance with the Board strategies, direction and policies.
+As Chief Executive, I report to the TalkLink Trust Board and must ensure that TalkLink operates in accordance with the Board strategies, direction and policies.

 I have worked at TalkLink since the early 1990s, as a speech-language therapist and have considerable experience in AAC and Assistive Technology.
 Before working at TalkLink I worked in a range of speech-language therapy positions, particularly in the area of physical and learning disabilities.
 Becoming involved in the development of TalkLink as a communication assistive technology “centre of excellence”, was a progression from my earlier specialisation.